IAmBaut/ImgboardTools/README.md

 In the case of this script if the identifier is 0x84 we replace it with 0x88 and insert 4 empty bytes of 0x00000000.
 Then we replace the 8 bytes after the identifier
 (just to clarify, this means we overwrite the empty bytes we just inserted as well) with the value 0x3ff0000000000000.
 You can play around with those values to see what they do, this particular value creates the kind of .webm that scales its length while playing.

+### Webms with changing aspect ratio / video size

+Generates a webm that upon playing constantly changes its size and aspect ratio, making clicking the controls impossible.
+This trick works on a lot of imageboards and certain Videoplayers (but not all of them).
+VLC seems to be too slow and will partially have a black screen while displaying the resulting webm, mpv will display them fairly well.
+Some players (like for example the discord player) will have a fixed player size and "pad" the scaling video so the aspect stays the same and thus have the controls stay in one play (which destroys the effect.).

+The generation of such files is actually pretty simple, the original file is chopped into various segments with different height and width (randomly generated).
+Then these segments are concatenated.
+In the end the audio from the original file is copied to the new concatenated video.
+Thus it is mostly a matter of telling ffmpeg what values to use and how often.

 ## Troubleshooting